jamilgafur/heuristic_convex_optimization_code/README.md

     setup_alg(options, alg)
 ```

 The biggest things to note are the importing of the algorithm module and adding the module to the algorithms array in the main method.
+Say we named the algorithm file ```algorithm.py```, and so that is what we want to import.